In This Article

 The cURL tool is widely used to transfer data using URLs.
 One of its main strengths is the ability to display HTTP response headers quickly and clearly while also being available on nearly any OS by default.
 Here are several basic commands that you need to know.

 This command sends a HEAD request to the server.
-In other words, it fetches the headers only (without the response body).
+In other words, it fetches only headers (without the response body).
 Here’s what the output looks like:

 HTTP/1.1 200 OK